Thursday, February 16

 Spanish-English Conversation Club

 Are you a native Spanish speaker who wants to improve your English or a native English speaker who wants to improve your Spanish?
-Ages 18 and up are invited to Livingston Parish’s Spanish-English Conversation Club at the Main Library on Jan.
-21 at 1 p.m.
+Ages 18 and up are invited to Livingston Parish’s Spanish-English Conversation Club at the Main Library on Feb.
+18 at 1 p.m.
 This is a no-pressure, fun group where we will switch off between English and Spanish to give everyone a relaxed environment in which to improve their language skills.
-Register by calling 686-4160 or register at www.mylpl.info.
+For more information, call 686-4160 or register at www.mylpl.info.

 LIGO Science Saturday

 At the LIGO - Livingston Science Education Center Free Science Saturday, visitors can tour the control room, explore the exhibit hall, try hands-on demos of scientific principles, ask questions, watch videos and more.
-The public is invited to a “Colorful New Year” to celebrate the new year by learning more about the science of color.
-This will also be your first chance to experience some new exhibits on Light, Color and Vision.
+The theme this month is “Attraction.”
 The center is located north of the town of Livingston on LIGO Lane.
-Free Science Saturday is every third Saturday of the month from 1-5 p.m. www.ligo.caltech.edu/LA/.
+Free Science Saturday is every third Saturday of the month from 1-5 p.m.
+For more information, visit www.ligo.caltech.edu/LA/.

 Understanding the End Times